 The company also plans to increase production capacity by 20 percent in February at its gas fractionation plant in Sweeny, Texas.
 The plant separates natural gas liquids such as ethane and propane for use by chemical makers and other customers.

-LyondellBasell Industries NV (LYB) opened the last U.S. ethylene plant in 2001 in Channelview, Texas.
+LyondellBasell Industries NV (LYB:US) opened the last U.S. ethylene plant in 2001 in Channelview, Texas.